robert-mcknight/citx1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 ### Step 2: Extract the Virtual Machine files

-If you're using a Windows computer, Download the kali-linux-2024.3-vmware-amd64.7z file from the "VMWare Workstation" folder on Teams.
+If you're using a Windows computer, Download the kali-linux-2024.3-vmware-amd64.7z file from the "Windows" folder on Teams.
 If the file fails to download, you can also download it from the [Kali Linux](https://www.kali.org/get-kali/#kali-virtual-machines) website.

  - Create a folder somewhere on your computer (eg. Documents\\Kali\\)

  - Extract the files from the .7z archive into the folder.
 On Windows, you might need to install the [7-zip software](https://www.7-zip.org/download.html) to perform the extraction.

-If you're using an Apple Mac computer, Download the kali-linux-2023-arm64-utm.zip file from the "UTM" folder on Teams.
+If you're using an Apple Mac computer, Download the kali-linux-2023-arm64-utm.zip file from the "Apple" folder on Teams.
 If the file fails to download, you can also download it from the [UTM Virtual Machine Gallery](https://mac.getutm.app/gallery/kali-2023) website.

  - Create a folder somewhere on your computer (eg. ~/Documents/Kali/)